slingner/scott-lingner-portfolio/src/content/projects/prenda-memory-challenge/index.md

 ## 🧠 Memory Challenge

-I took full ownership of the design and development of this innovative learning tool.
+In collaboration with the product manager, curriculum manager, and another software engineer, I took full ownership of the design and development of this innovative learning tool.

-In collaboration with the product manager, curriculum manager, and another software engineer, we designed and developed Memory Challenge from the ground up.
 Memory Challenge leverages the concept of spaced repetition to enhance student memorization and is currently used by thousands of Prenda students.

+### 🚀 Key features

 The curriculum features engaging games and quizzes in both math and geography.
 Math quizzes cover addition, subtraction, multiplication, and division, while geography quizzes test knowledge of U.S. state capitals, U.S. states, countries around the world, continents, and oceans.